zond-platform/ground-control-station-ios/README.md

 * ~~Redesign and refactor the entire view system.
 Consider using Swift UI~~
 * ~~Refactor Logger class~~
 * ~~Access environment via static function instead of passing it around~~
-* Add control buttons to switch between map layers and live view
+* Consider adding live view from the drone
-* Draw copter trace on the map when executing a mission
-* Integrate internal notification mechanism for failed commands
 * Start telemetry services only if aircraft is connected (not the remote)
 * Consider using callbacks instead of delegates for internal component communication